 PhD Thesis Credits (after being advanced to doctoral candidacy and G5 status) ARH 699 Dissertation Research on Campus

 ARH 700 Dissertation Research off Campus - Domestic ARH 701 Dissertation Research off Campus - International

+ARH 800: Summer Research (in course listings but not active?)

 Credits for thesis preparation and research may be used to complete the total of 60 credits for the Ph.D.